Streeter Seidell: Saturday Night Live

-the "Poolboy" series with Pete Davidson and "Haunted Elevator (ft.
-David S. Pumpkins)" with Tom Hanks.
+the "Poolboy" series with Pete Davidson, "Haunted Elevator (ft.
+David S. Pumpkins)" with Tom Hanks, "Beavis and Butt-Head" with Ryan Gosling, and the "Washington's Dream" series with Nate Bargatze.

 Disney

 Seidell and Day have two projects in development for Disney with one already released.
 A sixth film in the Home Alone franchise titled Home Sweet Home Alone was released exclusively on Disney+ on November 12, 2021.
 A live-action Inspector Gadget film is in pre-production, as well as a SpaceCamp remake produced by Walt Disney Pictures.

 Other appearances and projects

 In the short film The Old Man and the Seymour, Seidell plays Seymour Plunkett, an orphan who gets adopted by his hormonal deficient uncle (Amir Blumenfeld) after his dad dies.
 Seidell is featured on the History Channel show I Love the 1880s, where he, along with many other comedians, provides humorous commentary to historical facts and trivia.

 Seidell wrote White Whine: A Study of First World Problems.
 Published on October 1, 2013, the book consists of chapters detailing various luxuries, and why the people who complain about them in a certain way are considered White Whiners, each ending with a few social networking posts by said Whiners.

 Seidell launched his podcast, The Talk of Shame Show on May 15, 2014.
 The podcast has a guest every week to discuss shameful stories of their past, and also includes a fan submitted story.
 The show has had several other CollegeHumor writers on it, such as Jake Hurwitz, Amir Blumenfeld, and Dan Gurewitch.

 Seidell has also written for the New York Times, Mental Floss, Metro NY and Men's Fitness.
 He also co-wrote the book, The CollegeHumor Guide to College: Selling Kidneys for Beer Money, Sleeping with Your Professors, Majoring in Communications, and Other Really Good Ideas, along with the other CollegeHumor writers and editors.
 Seidell was also a writer for the ABC sitcom Trophy Wife.